Japanese knotweed removal

 Japanese knotweed has been one of the reasons that mortgage providers are hesitant to lend on properties.
 Additionally, local authorities have been known to refuse planning permission for plans within infested areas.
 This is because any soil movement within an area of infestation will only encourage the plant to spread further.

-The effects of the plant on property, property values, mortgage lenders and insurers are clearly evident, so it’s vital that if you believe you may have Japanese knotweed present on your site, that you receive professional support with the correct identification, treatment and eradication.
+The effects of the plant on property, property values, mortgage lenders and insurers, are clearly evident, so it’s vital that if you believe you may have Japanese knotweed present on your site, that you receive professional support with the correct identification and treatment.
 For more information on a range of services that JKSL can provide to ensure that we put an end to any potential Japanese knotweed building damage, please get in touch today.

 logos | Japanese knotweed | JKSL